curious-attempt-bunny/zendo-second-edition-rules-walkthrough/README.md

 The first "student" decides to then spend their guessing cube, and states their what they think the rule may be "exactly one piece".

-Because the first "student" was wrong, the "master" provides a refuting (either positive or negative) structure along with an indicating marker:
+Recall that the rule is "exactly one blue piece".
+So because the guess was incorrect, the "master" provides a refuting (either positive or negative) structure along with an indicating marker:

 <img src="8.jpg" width="500">